huhuang03/reorderable_grid_view/README.md

 as issue #17 says.
 There's some broken api in MultiDragGestureRecognizer.
 So if you have some issue relative to MultiDragGestureRecognizer.

 Please try both 1.1.x and 1.2.x version.

+# TODO
+- fix padding.
+- maybe better calculate the pos of child
+- impl the ReorderableGrid.extent